 The major objective of the postsecondary technical education program is to prepare the instructor and other educational personnel for postsecondary educational institutions, industry, and public and private agencies engaged in the education and training of technicians and middle-level workers.
-Beginning Fall 2006 all courses will also be available online.
+All courses are also available fully online.

-- Full Admission - 2.75 grade point average on a completed Bachelor's degree (or 3.0 for last 60 credit hours) - 2.5 (or higher) grade point average on a completed Bachelor's degree - Those receiving provisional admission must meet with the Technical Education advisor to plan the necessary 9 credits of course work that need to be completed at the graduate level with a grade of "B" or better before the student can be upgraded to full admission.
+- Full Admission: - 2.75 grade point average on a completed Bachelor's degree (or 3.0 for last 60 credit hours) - · Provisional Admission: - 2.5 (or higher) grade point average on a completed Bachelor's degree - Those receiving provisional admission must meet with the Technical Education advisor to plan the necessary 9 credits of course work that need to be completed at the graduate level with a grade of "B" or better before the student can be upgraded to full admission.